 There are two types of payment: gross and the other is net feed.
-Net feed means where the consumer gets paid for the surplus energy they produce.
-At the same time, a gross feed in tariff pays for each kilowatt-hour produced by a connected grid system.
+Net feed means that the consumer gets paid for the surplus energy they produce.
+At the same time, a gross feed-in tariff pays for each kilowatt-hour produced by a connected grid system.

 State Solar Feed-In Tariffs